-The lithium batteries and their chargers have been blamed in several explosions across the United States.
-Media reports tell terrifying stories of e-cigarettes that explode in users' hands, faces, pant pockets or even luggage.
+The lithium batteries and their chargers have been blamed for several explosions across the United States.
+Media reports tell terrifying stories of e-cigarettes that explode in users’ hands, faces, pant pockets, or even luggage.

 Common types of injuries caused by these explosions involve:

 The Orange County product defect law firm of Bisnar Chase is representing victims of e-cigarette injuries and is continuing to investigate cases where these devices have exploded and caused severe injuries.